Hi Mom, [Originally published: 11-20-2019; Updated August 2020]

 How are you?
 Did you get the Frangos?
 Little blast from the past, eh!
 I know you always liked them.
 Enjoy or as I always say in Julia Child’s honking voice when I serve Michael his dinner, “Bon Appétit!”

 Long time, Mom.
-Six years!
+Seven years!

-Well, you’ve had time to read four years’ worth of Narcissism Meets Normalcy.
+Well, you’ve had time to read almost five years’ worth of Narcissism Meets Normalcy.
 Every word I write is for you, Mom.
 The other 1.58 million readers are welcome but it’s you I write for, Mom.
 It’s you.
 I hope you’ve learned a lot and your narcissism/cult brainwashing and mind control have been shattered.

 The Macy’s gift receipt on the Frangos didn’t allow much room to include a note so I had to be succinct and punctuation-free (shudder!), so this article is my way of rounding it out and saying what the gift receipt didn’t leave room for.